The fastest tire pressure for road cycling is probably lower than you think

 Average rolling resistance of top 3 road bike tires from BicycleRollingResistance.

-Everything discussed until now is accurate, but there is a crucial aspect that needs to be considered when it comes to road cycling in the real world: impedance loss.
-Imagine a perfectly hard tire, once it hits a little 5mm pebble stone on the road, it won’t deform, but the whole system of bike and rider has to be lifted up accordingly by those 5 mms (left picture).
-This is a huge energy loss!
-As a cyclist, you experience vibrations that can tire your muscles and slow you down.
+Everything discussed until now is accurate, but impedance loss is a crucial aspect that needs to be considered when it comes to road cycling in the real world.
+Imagine a perfectly hard tire.
+Once it hits a little 5mm pebble stone on the road, it won’t deform, but the whole bike and rider system has to be lifted up accordingly by those 5 mms (left picture).
+This is a considerable energy loss!
+As a cyclist, you experience the vibrations throughout your body where all that energy is lost, similar to the tire example before.

-On the right side, a tire that has been optimized is depicted.
+On the right side, an optimized tire is depicted.
 When it encounters a pebble, it slightly deforms, causing the entire system to lift only by 1 mm.
-This results in less energy loss and faster movement.
+This results in less vibration on the body and, therefore, less energy loss and, as such, faster movement.

 The fastest tire pressure is an optimization challenge

 In summary, you would want to have tire pressure as high as possible to minimize the casing losses from tire deformation, yet not too high that you run into impedance losses.
-Below, you can see the graphical illustration of the effect.
-The y-axis shows the rolling resistance, of course, lower is better, and the x-axis shows the tire pressure increasing from left to right.
+Below, you can see a graphical illustration of the effect.
+The y-axis represents rolling resistance, where lower is better, while the x-axis indicates increasing tire pressure from left to right.

 Graphical illustration by Silca of rolling resistance in real-world (green), theoretical casing losses on smooth drum (blue) and theoretical impedance losses (red).

-By following the green line from left to right, we can observe that the rolling resistance reduces as the tire pressure increases.
-However, at the break-point-pressure, the resistance suddenly increases significantly due to the impedance losses taking over.
-The pressure at this point, in the graph around 100 PSI, would be the optimal pressure for this scenario.
-However, being a little higher drastically increases rolling resistance, whereas being a little lower has less of an effect.
-In this example, if you are at 90 PSI, the rolling resistance is just slightly higher than optimal.
-However, if you go to 110 PSI, it is similar to pumping the tire at only 65 PSI.
+Following the green line from left to right, we can observe that the rolling resistance reduces as the tire pressure increases.
+However, the resistance suddenly increases significantly at the break-point pressure due to the impedance losses taking over.
+The pressure at this point, in the graph, around 100 PSI, would be the optimal pressure for this scenario.
+However, being a little higher drastically increases rolling resistance, whereas being a little lower has less effect.
+In this example, if you are at 90 PSI, the rolling resistance is slightly higher than optimal.
+However, going to 110 PSI is similar to pumping the tire at only 65 PSI.

 Now that we understand the general relationship, the real question arises: How can we find and determine the optimal bike tire pressure for our setup?